akashvaghela09/insta-saver-bot/README.md

 1. **Extended Post Limit:** Currently supporting the download of the latest 50 posts, the bot's capabilities will be expanded to include a broader range of recent content in future updates.

+### Changelog

+#### v0.1.1
+- Opens URL with Puppeteer to scrape post and caption data.
+- Reliability issues and difficulties in scraping.
+- Waiting for the entire page to load and extracting the video src string.
+- Network timeout issues.

+#### v0.1.2
+- Utilizes Instagram APIs for faster and more reliable data retrieval.
+- Supports all post formats and efficiently scrapes username, caption, and metadata.
+- Steps:
+    1. Retrieves ownerId using the shortCode (available in every Instagram post).
+    2. Fetches recent posts (max 50) from the user's timeline and matches shortCodes to return the required post content.
+- Issues:
+    1. Works well locally but encounters a 401 error when deployed due to rate limiting.
+    2. Old post support not available (not implemented!).
+    3. Requires multiple API calls and loops through every post from the timeline to match and return content (originally  in the future scope).

 ### How to Set Up Locally

 1. **Clone Repository:**